aditiiiii1/aditiiiii1/README.md

 - Currently enhancing my skills in **advanced web development**
 - Continuously expanding my knowledge in **Cloud Computing**, **System Design**, and **Performance Optimization**
-- Open to collaborating on innovative fintech and web development projects
+- Enthusiastic about contributing to projects that offer mutual learning and professional growth opportunities.

 ---

 ## Technical Skills